 Keeping accurate records is important for a variety of reasons, including taxes.
-Here is an example of how a $20 expense for office supplies Time-is-Money-Blog-Post-e1404823572475could have saved the business owner over $556.
+Here is an example of how a $20 expense for office supplies could have saved the business owner over $556.

 Say, Bob, a business owner, goes into the office supply store for some school supplies for his daughter.
 While he is there, he sees something that would be great for his business.
 So, when they checkout, they combine both the daughter’s supplies with his one item, which cost $20 (including tax) and pay for it on his personal credit card.